-So then the question changes – which snake is the most venomous.
+So then the question changes – which snake is the most venomous?
 This is quite a debate as the most venomous snake in Africa is often not considered very dangerous – the boomslang (Dispholidus typus).
-Drop for drop the boomslang has the most potent venom of any snake in Africa and the amount of venom that it requires to kill a human is so small that one can barely see it with the naked eye.
-There are seldom more than one or two boomslang bites a year in South Africa and the victims are often snake handlers.
-The snake is unlikely to bite and if severely provoked, it will inflate its neck and once it does this it will strike out with intent.
-The boomslang is back-fanged with short fixed fangs far back in the mouth and, like most snakes, it can open its mouth very wide – up to 170˚- and easily latch onto an arm or a leg.
-While most venomous snakes have full control over their venom glands, back-fanged snakes have quite primitive glands and to envenomate their prey they need to strike a few times, putting pressure on the venom glands to ensure that venom is released from the duct.
-It often happens that a boomslang will bite a chameleon, release it, bite it again and repeat the process a few times.
+Drop for drop, the boomslang has the most potent venom of any snake in Africa, and the amount of venom that it requires to kill a human is so small that one can barely see it with the naked eye.
+There are seldom more than one or two boomslang bites a year in South Africa, and the victims are often snake handlers.
+The snake is unlikely to bite, and if severely provoked, it will inflate its neck, and once it does this it will strike out with intent.
+The boomslang is back-fanged with short fixed fangs far back in the mouth, and, like most snakes, it can open its mouth very wide – up to 170˚- and easily latch onto an arm or a leg.
+While most venomous snakes have full control over their venom glands, back-fanged snakes have quite primitive glands, and to envenomate their prey they need to strike a few times, putting pressure on the venom glands to ensure that venom is released from the duct.
+A boomslang will often bite a chameleon, release it, bite it again and repeat the process a few times.
 This is to make sure that envenomation takes place.
-It is not uncommon for people to be bitten by a boomslang (or any other snake for that matter) without being envenomated; this is known as a dry bite.
+It is not uncommon for people to be bitten by a boomslang (or any other snake, for that matter) without being envenomated; this is known as a dry bite.

-In Southern Africa the Mozambique spitting cobra (Naja mossambica) accounts for the majority of serious snakebites, followed by the puff adder (Bitis arietans) and the stiletto snake (Atractaspis bibronii).
-These three snakes account for more than 80% of our serious snakebites but the mortality rate is extremely low as the venoms are cytotoxic, causing severe pain, local swelling and tissue damage and the majority of victims are treated successfully although some may lose limbs or suffer severe tissue damage.
-The stiletto snake has not caused any human deaths in Southern Africa but those further north in Africa have.
+In Southern Africa, the Mozambique spitting cobra (Naja mossambica) accounts for the majority of serious snakebites, followed by the puff adder (Bitis arietans) and the stiletto snake (Atractaspis bibronii).
+These three snakes account for more than 80% of our serious snakebites.
+Still, the mortality rate is extremely low as the venoms are cytotoxic, causing severe pain, local swelling and tissue damage and the majority of victims are treated successfully.
+However, some may lose limbs or suffer severe tissue damage.
+The stiletto snake has not caused any human deaths in Southern Africa, but those further north in Africa have.

-Of our cobras the Cape cobra (Naja nivea) has the most potent venom and, along with the black mamba (Dendroaspis polylepis), accounts for the most human fatalities.
-Information on snakebite deaths is hard to come by but totals around 12-24 or more deaths a year in Southern Africa.
+Of our cobras, the Cape cobra (Naja nivea) has the most potent venom and, along with the black mamba (Dendroaspis polylepis), accounts for the most human fatalities.
+Information on snakebite deaths is hard to come by but totals around 12-24 deaths yearly in Southern Africa.
 These snakes have predominantly neurotoxic venom that rapidly affects breathing.

-As for the most dangerous snake in Africa, or in the world for that matter, I would go with the black mamba.
+As for the most dangerous snake in Africa or the world, I would go with the black mamba.
 It is by far the largest venomous snake in Africa, historically reaching 4.5 m, although specimens over 3.8 m are unheard of nowadays.
-Due to its size it has a lot of venom, it bites readily (often more than once), the venom absorbs rapidly and may have a severe effects on breathing 20 minutes after a serious bite.
-Although often labelled an aggressive snake the black mamba is very shy and nervous and quick to escape when it has the choice but if cornered or hurt it will not hesitate to strike.
-Another problem is that because of its length it may bite quite high up in the chest region and such a bite would be far more severe than a bite on an extremity.
+Due to its size, it has a lot of venom, it bites readily (often more than once), the venom absorbs rapidly and may have a severe effect on breathing 20 minutes after a serious bite.
+Although often labelled an aggressive snake, the black mamba is very shy, nervous, and quick to escape when it has the choice, but if cornered or hurt, it will not hesitate to strike.
+Another problem is that because of its length, it may bite quite high up in the chest region, and such a bite would be far more severe than a bite on an extremity.

-There is no two-step snake – the mythical snake that bites and you die after two steps.
-A severe untreated bite from a black mamba can kill a human in anything from 4 – 16 hours and in severe cases within an hour but that is unusual.
-Having said that, people die within minutes from a bee sting or eating a peanut but that is the exception and not the rule.
+There is no two-step snake – the mythical snake that bites, and you die after two steps.
+A severe untreated bite from a black mamba can kill a human in anything from 4 – 16 hours and, in severe cases, within an hour – but that is unusual.
+People die within minutes of a bee sting or eating a peanut, but that is the exception and not the rule.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: